longhorn/website/content/docs/1.1.0/best-practices.md

 - 3 nodes
 - 4 vCPUs per node
 - 4 GiB per node
+- SSD/NVMe or similiar performance block device on the node for storage
+    - We don't recommend using spinning disks with Longhorn, due to low IOPS.

 ## Software

-Each node in the Kubernetes cluster should run an OS from the following list:
+It's recommended to run an OS from the following list for every node of your Kubernetes cluster:

 1. Ubuntu 18.04
 1. CentOS 7/8

+### OSes aren't supported by Longhorn
+1. RancherOS

 ## Node and Disk Setup